byjg/php-crypto/README.md

 echo $object->decrypt($encrypted);
 ```

-- Method needs to be one of the algorithms returned by `openssl_get_cipher_methods()`.
+- The algorithm needs to be one of the algorithms returned by `openssl_get_cipher_methods()`.
 - The second parameter is the key seed.
-It is a list of 32 entries of 32 bytes each.
+It is a list of 2-255 entries of 32 bytes each.
 You can generate it using the command
   `BaseCrypto::getKeySet()`

 ## Example